danjac/radiofeed-app/README.md

 > dokku run python manage.py [command] [...options]

 Use the Django shell or relevant commands to set up an admin user, and set the default Site to point to your domain.
 You can then run *loaddata* and *sync_podcast_feeds* commands to add the categories and podcasts and sync the RSS feeds.

+## LICENSE

+This project is covered by GNU Affero General Public License (AGPL).